johnny-shaman/chirimeneck/README.md

-# chirimeneck
+# Chirimeneck
-W rapper class on chirimen for raspberry Pi about navigator.requestXAccess
+Chirimeneck is Chirimen for raspberry Pi functional on navigator.requestXAccess
 usage:

 download this repo and